hartzell/traefik-experiment/README.md

    ```
 2. Create an acme.json file that's owned by root and chmod'ed 600.

-3. Update the hostname references in `docker-compose.yml` and
+3. Update the hostname references and other variable bits (e.g. the
+   paths to the files that are mounted into the Docker containers) in
-   `traefik.toml`.
+   `docker-compose.yml` and `traefik.toml`.

    If none of your frontend rules mention use a `Host` rule
    then uncomment and touch up the `acme.domains` bit at the bottom